steemian/publicGood/STEEM.md

 3rd and 4th players: 10% each
 10% are kept for myself

-Of course, nothing prevents you from submitting an AI (or more) without upvoting to increase the prize pool.
+Of course, nothing prevents you from submitting an AI without upvoting to increase the prize pool.
 This is also part of the experiment.
 But given you have nothing to loose, it would be a bad move, wouldn't it?